-Bowman began his late PM watch shift at 6:30 PM and reported to the area of Macy Street and the Santa Fe tracks.
-At approximately 8:30 PM, Bowman was crossing the tracks when he allowed a street car to pass.
-As the street car cleared Bowman’s position, Bowman continued onto the tracks apparently unaware of a southbound Santa Fe freight train.
-The freight struck Bowman squarely, then dragged his mangled body several hundred feet.
+Patrolman Cecil Bowman began his late PM watch shift in the area of Macy Street and the Santa Fe tracks.
+Patrolman Bowman was crossing the tracks when he allowed a street car to pass.
+As the street car cleared, Bowman continued onto the tracks apparently unaware of a southbound Santa Fe freight train.
+The freight train struck Bowman and dragged his mangled body several hundred feet.

 A railroad employee telephoned Central Station to report the death of an unidentified patrolman.
-The on duty watch commander dispatched Sergeant Daniel Long to investigate.
-Upon arriving to the scene, Sergeant Long gazed upon Bowman’s lifeless body and noted his star shaped badge still pinned to his uniform.
-The badge bore the number 217.
-At this point, Long positively identified Cecil S. Bowman as the deceased patrolman.
+The on duty watch commander dispatched a sergeant to investigate.
+Upon arriving to the scene, the sergeant saw Patrolman Bowman’s lifeless body and noted his star shaped badge still pinned to his uniform.
+The badge number was 217.
+At this point, Patrolman Cecil Bowman was positively identified as the deceased patrolman.

 Patrolman Bowman was 32-years-old at the time of his death.
 He left behind his wife Mary, son Percy, father Frances and stepmother.
 He was buried for a time at Angelus-Rosedale Cemetary, located at 1831 West Washington Boulevard, Los Angeles, before his body was returned to his home state of Maine.